 What is the main difference between American and European Products?

-If you are like me and you thought you had a gluten intolerance this whole time, it might of not been your system, but just the glutenous products we eat in America.
-In the United States, as a recap, uses primarily red wheat (harsher weather, longer shelf line) while European uses soft wheat.
+If you are like me and you have a gluten intolerance, it might of not been your system, but just the glutenous products we eat in America.
+As a recap, the United States uses primarily red wheat (harsher weather, longer shelf line) while European uses soft wheat.
 In addition, in our foods, we do not ban Genetically Modified Organisms and we also include refined grain products in our breads and pastas.
 While in Europe, many countries have banned GMOS and even have banned refined grained products in their food.

 Here is a great example of our ingredient differences when you look at Barilla USA vs. Barilla Italy Spaghetti product.
 In the United States, the ingredients are: Semolina, Durum Wheat flour, Vitamin B3, Iron, Vitamin B1, Vitamin B2 and Folic Acid.
 While in Italy, the only ingredients are: Semolina and Water.